 Mark suffers from end-stage renal disease and undergoes dialysis treatment three times per week.
 Mark needs a kidney transplant but did not qualify for the transplant waitlist until he received dental clearance and is infection-free for surgery.
 It had been nearly 30 years since he had been to a dentist and his dental health needed attention.

 In addition, he suffered a stroke in 2009 that left him with mild memory loss and weakness on the left side of his body.
-He enjoys working out two times a week to help with strengthening his muscles and taking walks when he can.
+He enjoys working out twice a week to help strengthen his muscles and takes walks when he can.

 Unfortunately, Mark was unable to afford the dental treatment he needed.
 Surviving on a small Social Security Disability benefit, he struggles to make ends meet.
 Though he was desperate for help with his teeth, it seemed he had nowhere to turn.